Reasons to Get Certification in Medical Billing and Coding

-- Certified Professional Biller (CPB): CPB certification demonstrates knowledge of how claims are submitted in accordance with government and private payer policies.
+- CPB certification demonstrates knowledge of how claims are submitted in accordance with government and private payer policies.

-- Certified Professional Coder (CPC): CPC certification demonstrates knowledge of how to correctly apply CPT®, HCPS Level II procedure and supply codes, and ICD-10-CM diagnosis codes for professional services performed by physicians and non-physician practitioners.
+- CPC certification demonstrates knowledge of how to correctly apply CPT®, HCPS Level II procedure and supply codes, and ICD-10-CM diagnosis codes for professional services performed by physicians and non-physician practitioners.

-- Certified Outpatient Coder (COC): COC certification demonstrates knowledge of how to correctly apply CPT®, HCPS Level II procedure and supply codes, and ICD-10-CM diagnosis codes for services offered in an outpatient health facility, such as a hospital or ambulatory surgical center.
+- COC certification demonstrates knowledge of how to correctly apply CPT®, HCPS Level II procedure and supply codes, and ICD-10-CM diagnosis codes for services offered in an outpatient health facility, such as a hospital or ambulatory surgical center.
 It is the only healthcare industry coding credential that is standalone for outpatient services.

-- Certified Inpatient Coder (CIC): CIC certification demonstrates knowledge of how to correctly apply ICD-10-CM diagnosis codes and ICD-10-PCS procedure codes for services offered in an inpatient health facility, such as a hospital.
+- CIC certification demonstrates knowledge of how to correctly apply ICD-10-CM diagnosis codes and ICD-10-PCS procedure codes for services offered in an inpatient health facility, such as a hospital.
 It is the only healthcare industry coding credential that is standalone for inpatient services.

-- Specialty Medical Coding Certifications for experienced medical coders.
+- Specialty Medical Billing Certifications for experienced medical billers.

-American Health Information Management Association (AHIMA) and AHIMA Certifications:
+American Health Information Management Association (AHIMA) and AHIMA Coder Certifications:

-American Medical Billing Association (AMBA) and AMBA Certification:
+American Medical Billing Association (AMBA) and AMBA Certification Exam: